Renate Vink-Dijkstra

 Employment, Employee Participation & Mediation

-In this section, we introduce a colleague each month from the Employment, Co-Determination & Mediation team.
-This month, it is Ymke Stam’s turn, Legal Officer within the Employment & Co-Determination team.
+In this section, each month we introduce a colleague from the Labour, Employee Participation & Mediation team.
+This month it is the turn of Renate Vink-Dijkstra, partner and lawyer within the Labour & Employee Participation team.
 Curious about her story and what drives her?
-Read on!
+Then read on quickly!

 Read more